incisrdg/BB510-610_fall_2025/Week 12: Conformation prediction with BioEmu/Week 12: Conformation prediction with BioEmu.md

 - Extract the experimental structure of the target protein from the PDB (if available) and the AF2-predicted structure from the AF2 database.
 Calculate the RMSD of the BioEmu-predicted conformations by aligning them to the experimental structure and the AF2-predicted structure, respectively.
 (3 pts)

 - Using experimental structural data or other experimental evidence available in the literature, assess the BioEmu-predicted structures and discuss how successfully it captured different conformations.
 If BioEmu failed to capture different conformations, discuss possible reasons behind this limitation.
-Discuss the structural differences between the AF2-predicted and BioEmu-predicted models, explaining the underlying reasons for these differences.
+Additionally, discuss the structural differences between the AF2-predicted and BioEmu-predicted models, explaining the underlying reasons for these differences.
 (4 pts)

 ## 🏠 Take-home points